Packaging ESP-IDF Components

 or LICENSE.txt

 file in your component's root directory.
-Better to check the "How to apply this license" section to see if there's additional action items to apply the license.
+Be sure to check the "How to apply this license" section to see if there are additional actions required to apply the license.

 After selecting a license, you can add the license